 - Has insurance but doesn't have enough coverage to pay for your injuries.

 You never know when one of these situations will arise.
 The insurance coverage in place at the time of your crash is what applies to your recovery.
 Once you're hurt in a collision, you can’t go back and purchase additional insurance to compensate for what already happened.
 Therefore, uninsured and underinsured motorist coverage is important to consider every time you purchase or renew your car insurance policy.

 A personal injury claim under an uninsured or underinsured motorist policy is similar to a personal injury claim made directly against the other driver.
 Both claims are often pursued simultaneously.

-The personal injury lawyers at Samples Ames PLLC can work with you to maximize recovery under your policy, and avoid the many pitfalls that allow an insurance carrier to pay you less than you're entitled to receive.
+The car accident attorneys at Samples Ames PLLC can work with you to maximize recovery under your policy, and avoid the many pitfalls that allow an insurance carrier to pay you less than you're entitled to receive.
 Please contact us today to schedule your free initial consultation and to learn more about your rights and potential recovery.